Meta-Computing Enhanced Federated Learning in IIoT: Satisfaction-Aware Incentive Scheme via DRL-Based Stackelberg Game: Satisfaction: Quality Control for IIoT

 Since the timeout of gradient updates can negatively impact the learning results, we use AoI to measure the freshness of the model in order to ensure its quality.
 AoI, as a valid measure of information freshness, denotes the latency of the information from its generation to the completion of the model training after it has been uploaded to the server \cite{b35}, and it can enhance the performance of time-critical applications and services.
 In FL, we assume that requests arrive at the beginning of each cycle.
 We focus on FL with a data cache buffer on the node and AoI \cite{b38}.
 The node $i$ periodically updates its cached data with an update period $\theta _i$ independently.
 It is denoted as

-where ${c_i}t ({c_i} \in N)$ is the time spent by the node $i$ to collect and process the model training data; ${a_i}t ({a_i} \in N)$ is the duration from the end of data collection to the beginning of the next phase of data collection.
-It may contains service time period and idle time period.
+where ${c_i}t\ ({c_i} \in N)$ is the data collection and preprocessing time at node $i$ with meta-computing assistance, and ${a_i}t\ ({a_i} \in N)$ is the duration from the end of data collection to the beginning of the next phase of data collection, which includes the meta-computing assisted service period and any idle time.

 When the request arrives during the data collection phase or at the beginning of phase $(c_i + 1)t$, the AoI is $t$.
 This is the minimum AoI value.
 For requests arriving in phase $l \times t$, where $l \ge (c_i + 2)$, the AoI will be $[l - (c_i + 1) + 1]t$.
 We suppose that $t$ is fixed and that the update cycle ${\theta _i}$ is affected by ${c _i}$ and ${a _i}$.
 Let us consider a case with an adjustable update phase, i.e., when ${a_i} = a$ is fixed, ${c_i} = \frac{{{\theta _i}}}{t} - a$, we use ${\theta _i}$ instead of ${c _i}$.
 Therefore, the average AoI of the node $i$ is